Othoz/paragraph/README.rst

 ...     res = evaluate([output], args={input: input_value}, executor=ex)

 .. note::
-    Argument values passed to :func:`othoz.paragraph.session.evaluate` can be of type :class:`concurrent.futures.Future`, in which case the consuming operations will simply block until the result is available.
+    Argument values passed to `paragraph.session.evaluate` can be of type `concurrent.futures.Future`, in which case the consuming operations will simply block until the result is available.

 .. note::
-    Similarly, an executor can be passed to the function :func:`othoz.paragraph.session.apply`.
+    Similarly, an executor can be passed to the function `paragraph.session.apply`.

 Eager mode
 ''''''''''

-Within the context manager `othoz.paragraph.session.eager_mode`, ops are executed eagerly: the underlying `_run` method is invoked directly rather than returning an instance of :class:`Variable`.
+Within the context manager `paragraph.session.eager_mode`, ops are executed eagerly: the underlying `_run` method is invoked directly rather than returning an instance of `Variable`.
 In this mode, arguments of type `Variable` are generally not accepted.
 No concurrent evaluation occurs in eager mode.

 This mode is particularly useful when testing or debugging a computation graph without modifying the code defining it, by simply bypassing the machinery set